gwanjohim/ello-wanjohi/README.md

   ## IMPLEMENTATION

 For a book, we are to show a double page.
-Image an array of pages
+Imagine an array of pages

 ```ts
 let pages = [0,1,2,3,4,5...]